-ENV Similar to BASH_ENV; used when the shell is invoked in POSIX Mode (see Section 6.11 [Bash POSIX Mode], page 101).
+ENV Expanded and executed similarly to BASH\ENV (see Section 6.2 [Bash Startup Files], page 88) when an interactive shell is invoked in POSIX Mode (see Section 6.11 [Bash POSIX Mode], page 101).

 EPOCHREALTIME

 Each time this parameter is referenced, it expands to the number of seconds since the Unix Epoch as a floating point value with micro-second granularity (see the documentation for the C library function time for the definition of Epoch).
 Assignments to EPOCHREALTIME are ignored.
 If EPOCHREALTIME is unset, it loses its special properties, even if it is subsequently reset.